babasaraki/iandow.github.io/_posts/2019-12-10-MediaInfo_AWS_Lambda.md

 ### Sample output

-The outputfile.txt will contain metadata values for the oceans.mp4 video file, like this:
+The output body will contain metadata values for the oceans.mp4 video file, like this:
 (I added line breaks in the json below, to make it more readable.)

 {% highlight json %}